dlarue/ESP-1ch-Gateway-v2.0/README.md

 - Arduino JSON; Needed to decode downstream messages
 - SimpleTimer; ot yet used, but reserved for interrupt and timing

+For simplicity, the libraries are also found in this gitshub repository in the libraries directory.
+However, these libraries are not part of the single-channel Gateway software.

 ##Connections

 See http://things4u.github.io in the hardware section for building